SHAOLIN CLASSES:

 Is there a contract that I am obligated to?

 No, there are no contracts that bind you to the classes.
 The only thing we ask is that tuition is paid 3 months at a time unless the student requests to pay monthly at the higher rate.
-We encourage a trial class so that the student will get a better idea of how many classes they would like to sign up, so they can determine their fee & training schedules.
+We encourage a trial class so they can determine their fee & training schedules.

 Back to top